sbarba/cleartest/readme.md

 ---

-To see how to use the `Run` object let's first have a look at **runtests**, the default cleartest runner:
+To see how to use the these objects let's first have a look at **runtests**, the default cleartest runner:

 ```
 from cleartest import go
 go()
 ```

 That's it.
 It imports the `go` function and calls it.
-What it doesn't show is that `go()` returns an overall `Run` object.
-The `Run` object contains our overall results and the results of each script in `script_runs`.
-Let's make our own runner which saves the `Run` object in a variable we'll call `results`.
+What it doesn't show is that `go()` returns an `Overall Run` object which contains our overall results and the results of each script in `script_runs`.
+Let's make our own runner which saves the `Overall Run` object in a variable we'll call `results`.
 Then we'll print its contents.

 ```
 from __future__ import print_function
 from cleartest import go
 results = go()

-print("\nContents of TestRun object")
+print("\nContents of Run objects")
-print("--------------------------")
+print("-----------------------")

 # Overall object
 print('name:', results.name)